MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-strength-advanced-options.md

 ## Certificate-based authentication advanced options

-You can configure whether certificates are bound in the system to single-factor or multifactor authentication protection levels, based on the certificate issuer or policy ID.
+You can configure whether certificates are bound in the system to single-factor or multifactor authentication protection levels, based on the certificate issuer or policy OID.
 You can also require single-factor or multifactor authentication certificates for specific resources, based on Conditional Access authentication strength policy.

-Now you can require a specific certificate issuer or policy OID when users perform certificate-based authentication (CBA) to access sensitive resources.
-This advanced option controls access to sensitive resources that you only trust to users with certificates issued by specific issuers.
+By using advanced options, you can require a specific certificate issuer or policy OID when users perform certificate-based authentication (CBA) to access sensitive resources.

 For example, Contoso may issue three different types of multifactor certificates to employees by smart cards.
 They are distinguished by properties of the certificate, such as Policy OID or issuer: